rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 RsyncUI can be used in parallel with RsyncOSX.
 Catalog for storing configuration files is `$HOME/.rsyncosx/macserialnumber/`.
 RsyncUI and RsyncOSX does not share the user settings, e.g like enabling version 3.x of rsync has to be set in both apps.

+### Aborting task

+Please be aware it is an external task or process which actually executes the command line tool `rsync`.
+RsyncUI is monitoring the external task for counting progress and termination.
+The user can abort all tasks at any time.
+Please let abort of a task to finish and cleanup properly before starting a new task.
+It might take a few seconds.
+If not RsyncUI might become unresponsive.

+One advantage of utilizing `rsync` is that it can restart the synchronize task from where it was aborted.

 ## Synchronize data

 After [adding a task](/post/addconfigurations/) you are ready to execute your first synchronize data task.